nhthai173/experience_button/Releases/Pump Driver/README.md

 Lastest: v1
 ```

-There are a total of 6 statuses to display
+There are total 6 statuses to display

 ![](https://i.imgur.com/9qWawt9.png)